Environment

 • Promote measures that lead to the conservation of the local’s rich water resources

-Water Pollution risk
+Water pollution risk

 • Conduct aquatic life impact assessment for 100% of wastewater